Indian Immigration Services Team

 Rajdhani Vatika

 Eco Park Patna or Rajdhani Vatika is one of the most refreshing and picturesque destinations in the city that can be enjoyed by families, couples, and nature lovers.
-This well-planned park spread over a vast green area is split into two parts, one of which is assigned to recreation and the other to botanical exhibits.
-It has manicured grass, jogging tracks, musical fountains and boating facilities making it the best place to take a break in the hectic city life of Patna.
+This well-planned park, spread over a vast green area, is split into two parts, one of which is assigned to recreation and the other to botanical exhibits.
+It has manicured grass, jogging tracks, musical fountains, and boating facilities, making it the best place to take a break in the hectic city life of Patna.

 Children can enjoy the playgrounds and recreational areas, while adults can relax in the landscaped lawns and gardens.
-There are also art installations and other environmentally friendly projects within the park, which makes people more environmentally conscious.
+There are also art installations and other environmentally friendly projects within the park, which make people more environmentally conscious.
 The lighted street and fountains produce a relaxing atmosphere even during the evenings.
-No matter purpose of your visit — whether a morning walk, picnic, or a weekend outing, Rajdhani Vatika is among the best places to visit in Patna for the couples and families
+No matter the purpose of your visit — whether a morning walk, picnic, or a weekend outing, Rajdhani Vatika is among the best places to visit in Patna for couples and families

-Address: Park, Ground Floor Paatliputra, Sri Krishna Puri, Patna, Bihar 800001, India
+Address: Park, Ground Floor, Patliputra, Sri Krishna Puri, Patna, Bihar 800001, India

 Rajdhani Vatika offers a wealth of natural beauty and recreational opportunities